 There were some really good moments, too.
 We made time to visit our favorite eating establishment there in Gainesville, Missouri.
-Antlers, where they do indeed decorate with antlers and the heads that came with them.
+Antler Package & Pizza, otherwise referred to as The Antler, where they do indeed decorate with antlers and the heads that came with them.

 Regardless of the décor, the food is to die for.
 Trevor devours the famous cheese pizza and my husband swears they have some of the best burgers around.